-The Lululemon Pace Breaker Short has been around the block and is one of my regular go-to’s when I shop Lululemon.
+The Lululemon Pace Breaker Short has been around the block and is one of my regular go-to’s when I shop at Lululemon.
 The Pace Breaker Short has a few key construction features that help make it a top option for myself and many others when looking through Lululemon Training shorts.

-Personally, I like the overall fit and feel of the Pace Breaker Short and wear them for a few specific activities like training outdoors and for casual training sessions.
-However, there are contexts in which the Lululemon Pace Breaker Short falls shy of being a top-performing short, which I’ll discuss below.
+I like the overall fit and feel of the Pace Breaker Short and wear them for a few specific activities like training outdoors and for casual training sessions.

 Lululemon Pace Breaker Short Pros

-There are three key pros that I like about the Lululemon Pace Breaker Short for day-to-day and performance.
+There are three key pros that I like about the Lululemon Pace Breaker Short for day-to-day performance.

 - Shell Is Mobile and Breathable